Money spent on a tap dance floor is an investment, not an expense.

 Whether you're a beginner or already have a tap dance job, owning a tap dance board can be very profitable.

-"Progress" on Your Tap Dance Board
+"Progress" on Your Tap Dance Floor

 By practicing on a tap board at home, you'll "progress" faster between tap classes.
 That means you will learn more tap steps, more quickly than students who are only practicing during the "once-a-week" class.